 The unaudited Condensed Consolidated Financial Statements contained in this Quarterly Report have been prepared on the same basis as the audited Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2007 that we filed with the SEC on March 13, 2008 (the "2007 Annual Report"), except as disclosed in Note 14.
 In our opinion, we have made all necessary adjustments (which include only normal recurring adjustments) in order to state fairly, in all material respects, our consolidated financial position, results of operations and cash flows as of the dates and for the periods presented.
 We have condensed the Consolidated Balance Sheet at December 31, 2007 contained in this Quarterly Report as compared to our audited Consolidated Financial Statements at that date, and we have omitted certain information and footnote disclosures (including those related to the Consolidated Balance Sheet at December 31, 2007) normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
-Certain reclassifications have been made to conform the prior year's Consolidated Financial Statements to the current year's classifications.
-In addition, at December 31, 2007 we originally classified approximately \$12.2 million with our noncurrent reserve for uncertain tax positions which should have been classified with our noncurrent deferred income tax liability; the Condensed Consolidated Balance Sheet at December 31, 2007, as presented herein, has properly classified such \$12.2 million with our noncurrent deferred income tax liability.
-Our results of operations for the interim periods ended March 31, 2008 may not be indicative of our operating results for the full year.
-The Condensed Consolidated Financial Statements contained in this Quarterly Report should be read in conjunction with our 2007 Consolidated Financial Statements contained in our 2007 Annual Report.
+Certain reclassifications have been made to conform the prior year's Consolidated Financial Statements at 1, 2007 we originally classified approximately \$12.2 million with our noncurrent reserve for uncertain tax positions which should have been classified with our noncurrent deferred income tax liability; the Condensed Consolidated Financial Statements of perations for the interim periods ended June 30, 2008 may not be indicative of our operating results for the full year.
+The Condensed Consolidated Financial Statements for the full year.
+The Condensed Consolidated Financial Statements contained in this Quarterly Report.